 Kimberly Stevens, B.A., ACE certified aerobics instructor, has taught exercise classes since 1985.
 Kim teaches at Grand Traverse Resort and works for Western Michigan University.

-Nora Stone, B.A. in German studies, has over ten years’ experience learning and teaching German, including a year spent in Hamburg, Germany where she was immersed in both the language and culture.
+Nora Stone, B.A. in German studies, has more than 10 years experience learning and teaching German, including a year spent in Hamburg, Germany where she was immersed in both the language and culture.

 Michael Torre, M.A., art instructor at NMC, has taught college courses since 1990 in drawing, ceramics, and 2- and 3-D design, sculpture, and art appreciation.
-His work has been included in over 100 national exhibitions, books, and magazines.
+His work has been included in more than 100 national exhibitions, books, and magazines.

 Alice VanZoeren, B.S.-natural history, is a local freelance naturalist.
 She has taught NMC-EES classes since 1993 and works with local schools, the Leelanau Conservancy, and Sleeping Bear Dunes National Lakeshore.
 Birds and especially Piping Plovers are her major focus.